open-mmlab/mmdeploy/docs/en/02-how-to-run/prebuilt_package_windows.md

    - TensorRT 8.2.3.0
    - cuDNN 8.2.1.0

-   Add the runtime libraries of TensorRT and cuDNN to the PATH.
+   Add the runtime libraries of TensorRT and cuDNN to the `PATH`.
 You can refer to the path setting of onnxruntime.
 Don't forget to install python package of TensorRT.

    :exclamation: Restart powershell to make the environment variables setting take effect.
 You can check whether the settings are in effect by echo `$env:PATH`.

-   :exclamation: It is recommended to add only one version of the TensorRT/cuDNN runtime libraries to the PATH.
+   :exclamation: It is recommended to add only one version of the TensorRT/cuDNN runtime libraries to the `PATH`.
 It is better not to copy the runtime libraries of TensorRT/cuDNN to the cuda directory in `C:\`.

 7. Install pycuda by `pip install pycuda`